LIFELONG WELLNESS AND BEHAVIORAL HEALTH CARE

-The Emma L. Bowen Center is a 501(c)(3) nonprofit community based organization established in 1969 and licensed by the New York City Department of Health and Mental Hygiene, New York State Office of Mental Health, New York State Alcoholism & Substance Abuse Services, and New York State Department of Education.
+The Emma L. Bowen Community Center is a 501(c)(3) nonprofit community-based organization that is licensed by the New York City Department of Health and Mental Hygiene, New York State Office of Mental Health, New York State Alcoholism & Substance Abuse Services, and New York State Department of Education.

-EMMA L. BOWEN: COMMUNITY ACTIVIST, FIGHTER FOR JUSTICE
+EMMA L. BOWEN: MOTHER, COMMUNITY ACTIVIST AND FIGHTER FOR JUSTICE

-Mrs. Bowen was always concerned about her community.
-As a young mother with three daughters and a husband who died at a very early age, she still found time to be actively involved in volunteering her services for the people in need residing in the Upper Manhattan and Harlem communities.
-She organized the Citizens Action for Neighborhood Organization (CAN-DO) in the 1960s and brought together tenants, landlords and City housing officials to seek ways to improve living conditions.
+Emma L. Bowen was a mother, community activist and fighter for justice who was always concerned about the well-being of her neighbors as well as her community.
+As a young widowed with three daughters, Emma made the time to be actively involved in volunteering her services for the individuals residing in the Upper Manhattan and Harlem communities who were in need.
+In the 1960’s, she organized the Citizens Action for Neighborhood Organization (CAN-DO) and brought together tenants, landlords and City housing officials to seek ways to improve living conditions.

-Recognizing the influence that images portrayed in mass media can have on a community and individual mental health, Mrs. Bowen helped to form Black Citizens for a Fair Media (BCFM) in 1971.
-BCFM approached broadcast executives at New York City flagship stations of the major television networks to establish positive agreements to improve programming as well as employment and training opportunities for African-Americans.
+Emma was aware of the influence that images portrayed in mass media can have on a community and individual.
+In 1971, she helped to form Black Citizens for a Fair Media (BCFM).
+Soon after, BCFM approached broadcast executives at the New York City flagship stations of the major television networks to establish positive agreements to improve programming, develop training programs as well as employment opportunities for people of color.

-During Mrs. Bowen's life time, she was a media spokesperson for her many causes, testified at the FCC on minorities and the media, and received many awards for her significant contributions to community health and serving the needs of the mentally challenged.
-As a grandmother, she received her Bachelor of Arts degree from Fordham University, and continued her active participation as an advocate for equality in the media
+Emma was a media spokesperson for many causes, testified at the FCC on minorities and the media, and received numerous many awards for her significant contributions to the community she loved.
+One of her greatest achievements was receiving her Bachelor of Arts degree from Fordham University, in front of her grandchildren.